g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 <br>

+The most interesting things about Swift were harder to discover: she's a sort of <a href="{{hs}}">high school dropout</a>; she started her career at 13 as a genuine social misfit; she remains a massive hustler who doesn't seem to regret her child-star path, and who outdoes any cupidinous rapper re: stacks <a href="#fn:5" id="fnref:5">5</a>.

 <!-- mistaking corporate chimeras for auteurs means that the auteurs get even less attention -->

 <!-- GPT again. -->